jenstornell/kirby-seo/docs/ARCHIVE.md

 ## Pagination

-Set a page limit like the example above to have a paginated seo archive.
+Set a page limit like the example above to have a paginated SEO archive.

 ## Exclude pages

-You can exclude pages from the result by adding their uri into a list in your blueprint, like the example above.
+You can exclude pages from the result by adding their URI into a list in your blueprint, like the example above.

 ## Future